 ■ A new administration takes office on Jan.
 20. The President-elect has already appointed dedicated foes of LGBTQ civil rights to positions of power: Mike Pence as leader of the transition team, Ken Blackwell as head of domestic policy, and Jeff Sessions as Attorney General.
 These three men are in a position to reverse many of the gains of the past year—especially President Obama’s executive actions that protect LGBTQ Americans from discrimination in housing, employment, education and health care.
 In a 100% Open and Affirming church, UCC congregations will resist new assaults on LGBTQ civil rights, and work in every state to assure equal protection under the law.

 Our goal: a church where every congregation is Open and Affirming, and where every Open and Affirming church fully embraces the potential of their ONA covenant.
 We can reach that goal, but we need your help!

 The Coalition is an independent non-profit, and our national ONA program receives no regular funding from Our Church’s Wider Mission.
 More than 60 percent of our budget depends on gifts from individuals and ONA congregations.
-Your gift–large or small–will make a difference in the lives of countless LGBT seekers who still have not heard the message that there is a church where they and their families are safe.
+Your gift–large or small–will make a difference in the lives of countless LGBTQ seekers who still have not heard the message that there is a church where they and their families are safe.

 ■ We’ll expand resources, training programs and our churchwide network of ONA consultants to help congregations work towards an ONA covenant in ways that build consensus and reduce conflict.